EFForTS-B10/EFForTS-LGraf.bookdown/README.md

 # EFForTS-LGraf Manual

-EFForTS-LGraf: Landscape Generator for Creating Smallholder-Driven Land-Use Mosaics.
-This repository contains a manual for the Landscape Generator EFForTS-LGraf.
+This repository contains a manual for the Landscape Generator EFForTS-LGraf: A Landscape Generator for Creating Smallholder-Driven Land-Use Mosaics.

 EFForTS-LGraf is implemented in NetLogo and was published under the GNU General Public License v3.0.